jlan84/linear-algebra-assignment/individual.md

 4. Calculate the mean vector from the data matrix and plot it along with all the data points.

-5. Obtain mean-center the data.
+5. Obtain mean-centered data by subtracting mean vector from each data point.

 6. Write a function to calculate the distance between two vectors.
 Use this to calculate the distance of every point from the mean vector.
 Plot the histogram of the distances.

 7. Write a function to calculate the cosine similarity between two vectors.
 Calculate the cosine similarity of each point w.r.t the mean vector.
 Plot histogram of the cosine similarities.
-How does this differ from distance metric.

-8. Write a function to calculate projection of one vector onto the other.
-Use this function to calculate the projection of every point (in centered data)  onto (1,1).
+8. Write a function to calculate projection of one vector onto another vector.
+Use this function to calculate the projections of every point (using centered data) onto vector (1,1).
 Plot these projections along with the actual data points.

-9. Now calculate the projections of all data point (in centered data) onto the vector (-1,1).
+9. Now calculate the projections of all data points (using centered data) onto the vector (-1,1).
 Plot these projections.
 How do these projections differ from the previous one.
-(My idea here is the projections on (-1,1) separates two data clusters in iris data).